jessesquires/jessesquires.com/_posts/2016-07-31-enums-as-configs.md

 }
 {% endhighlight %}

-Instead of an `enum`, we created a `struct` that represents our cell style.
+Instead of an `enum`, we can create a `struct` that represents our cell style.
 Not only does this clearly define all attributes of the style, but we can now **map this value directly onto** the cell in a less procedural, more [declarative](https://en.wikipedia.org/wiki/Declarative_programming) way.
 In other scenarios, we could pass a configuration to a class's designated initializer.

 We've eliminated a ton of code and complexity from this class, leaving it smaller, easier to read, and easier to reason about.
 There is a well-defined, one-to-one mapping from the style attributes to the cell attributes.
 We no longer have the maintenance burden of the giant `switch` statement, nor its proclivity towards introducing errors.
 Finally, not only can clients express infinitely many styles, but introducing new styles **no longer results in changing the original class**, nor does it result in breaking changes if creating a library.

 ### Providing default and custom values

 Another reason this design is superior is because it allows us to provide sensible default values, and add new styles in a purely additive, non-breaking way.
-Some of Swift's features really shine here &mdash; default parameter values, extensions, and type inference.
+Some of Swift's features really shine here &mdash; default parameter values, [extensions](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Extensions.html), and [type inference](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Types.html#//apple_ref/doc/uid/TP40014097-CH31-ID457).
 The language is so conducive to these types of patterns, whereas Objective-C feels clumsy, tedious, and verbose.

 In Swift, we can provide default values in the initializer: